 You have options when it comes to filing a claim.
 You can file yourself or through a specialized company.
 Filing yourself can be tricky, and many times airlines will blow you off because they think you don’t know your rights.
 They’ll deny your claim, and you’ll have to file an appeal.
 You’re at their mercy, which isn’t a great place to be.
 Even if you are well within your rights, you still may not get your money.

 That’s why filing with specialized companies may be helpful.
 They know the laws and how to get you the compensation you are entitled to.
 Most times, you only pay if you win, so these companies only accept cases they know they can win.
 They take a flat fee off the top of your winnings, though some companies will also charge additional fees if they need to go to court.
 You hand over your case to them, and they do all the hard work for you.
 Within months, you’ll have your payout, so you can live to travel another day.
+You can find the best flight delay compensation companies bellow.

 Make sure that you file your claim within the allotted time.
 Countries have different regulations, so even if you have a case, if you miss out on the window, then you will not receive compensation.
 That’s why it’s best to file immediately while the irritation is fresh.
 You’ll have all your documentation ready for however you decide to file a claim.
 This documentation is essential, so make sure to get everything in writing that you can.

 Before you can file a claim, you need to gather your documentation together.
 This starts with your boarding information, flight information, and type of delay.
 Input your original departure, what time you actually left, when you were supposed to arrive, when you actually arrived, your flight number, and more.
 If you have in writing the cause of your delay, include that as well.
 The more information that you can include, the better!
+But it is always best to start from official EC261/2004 claim form.

 Remember, you’re making your case here.
 It is up to you to prove that a delay happened, and the airline needs to refute it.
 Take a picture of the departure board or screenshots of any communication that you received from the airline regarding your delay.
 Ask the airline to pay for your meals and refreshments.
 If they don’t, save all your receipts.
 If your delay is overnight, request accommodation and transport as needed.
 If your flight is more than 5 hours delayed, you can request a refund and a flight back to where you came from if applicable.